The-going/evlproject/content/core/caveat.md

 - NMI-based _perf_ data collection may cause the kernel to execute utterly sluggish ACPI driver code at each event.
-Since disabling CONFIG_PERF is not an option, passing **nmi_watchodg=0** on the kernel command line at boot may help.
+Since disabling `CONFIG_PERF` is not an option, passing `nmi_watchodg=0` on the kernel command line at boot may help.

 {{% notice warning %}}
-Passing **nmi_watchodg=0** turns off the hard lockup detection for the in-band kernel.
-However, by enabling CONFIG_EVL_WATCHDOG, EVL will still detect runaway EVL threads stuck in out-of-band execution.
+Passing `nmi_watchodg=0` turns off the hard lockup detection for the in-band kernel.
+However, EVL will still detect runaway EVL threads stuck in out-of-band execution if `CONFIG_EVL_WATCHDOG` is enabled.
 {{% /notice %}}

 ---